 2. You can soak up culture too

-Interact with Sami people in Lapland and learn about their way of life.
+Meet Lapland's local Sámi people and learn about their way of life.
 Buy some arts and crafts – “slöjd” – to take home for souvenirs.
 Sample typical cuisine like smoked fish, fried cheese and barley flatbread, as well as moreish desserts served with cloudberry jam.

-You could also visit reindeer farms to find out why these animals are so important to the Sami.
-You’d get to enjoy sleigh rides and hear stories around the fire in a lavvu, a traditional Sami tent.
+You could also visit reindeer farms to find out why these animals are so important to the Sámi.
+Plus, you’ll get to enjoy sleigh rides and hear stories around the fire in a lavvu, a traditional Sámi tent.

 3. Celebrating Christmas and NYE here is hard to beat